1100 10th Street, Suite 100

 Our Community Safety Division is here to help with the following:

-To apply for or obtain information about permits, reports, and to schedule inspections please contact us at 970-350-9510 or Vicky.Barr@greeleygov.com.
-You can also view our permit fee schedule.
+For information on permits and reports, and to schedule inspections, please contact us at 970-350-9510 or Vicky.Barr@greeleygov.com.

 Full-time firefighters are hired after applying through the City of Greeley Human Resources Department and going through a process of competitive testing.
 Successful candidates are placed on an eligibility list and are hired from the list as openings occur.